"Let food be thy medicine and medicine be thy food"

 When dealing with any cancer especially a rare cancer, advocacy is a lifeline.

+Learn why cancer advocacy is literally in my blood!
 Being diagnosed with cancer is akin to being dropped into the ocean during a hurricane.
 You can see the boat and you can see the shore, but you do not know how to get to either.
-I try to be that boat guiding people to the shore filled with renowned cancer experts and support in all areas of their lives.
+I try to be that boat guiding people to the shore filled with world renowned cancer physicians and experts and support in all areas of their lives.

 Jaye Seidlin, JD., CHC trained as an Attorney, Certified

-Jaye is a Member of the Breathe Easy Play Hard Foundation, beph.com, a national nonprofit foundation dedicated to educating and inspiring kids and teens with asthma.
-Jaye has been an integral part of Breathe Easy Play Hard from its inception, for the past 10 years she has organized BEPH events at Madison Square Garden with the Rangers, Knicks and Liberty as well as the Boys & Girls Club in the South Bronx.
-Jaye coordinated all of BEPH's outreach, marketing, fundraising and PR campaigns.
+Jaye is a Member of the Breathe Easy Play Hard Foundation, a national nonprofit foundation dedicated to educating and inspiring kids and teens with asthma.
+Jaye has been an integral part of Breathe Easy Play Hard from its inception, she has organized BEPH events at Madison Square Garden with the Rangers, Knicks and Liberty as well as the Boys & Girls Club in the South Bronx.
+Jaye coordinated BEPH's outreach, marketing and PR campaigns.
 She is passionate about BEPH’s mission to spread the message that all kids and teens “can win and will win” with asthma by being informed, educated and prepared.